Sharda University Admissions 2025

 Solution - Kanishka was Kushan's greatest ruler.
 He made gold and copper coins featuring Greek and Indian deities.
 Many Kushana emperors adopted the title Devaputra, or "son of god," inspired by Chinese monarchs.

-Name the Chinese traveller/scholar who visited the Patliputra city in 7th Century CE, he found it in ruins and with small population?
+Q. 6.
+Name the Chinese traveller/scholar who visited the city of Patliputra in the 7th Century CE.
+He found it in ruins and with a small population.

 (1) Fia-Xian